Doubly Regularized Entropic Wasserstein Barycenters

-\begin{proposition}[Strong convexity of $F_{\tau,\lambda}$] For $\lambda\geq 0$, the objective $F_{\lambda,\tau}=G_\lambda+\tau H$ is $\tau$-strongly convex on $\Pp(\Xx)$ for the total variation norm. \end{proposition} \begin{proof} It is well known that $\mu\mapsto H(\mu)$ is $1$-strongly convex over $\Pp(\Xx)$ for the total variation norm, see e.g.~\cite[Cor.~1]{yu2013strong}.
-Since $G_\lambda$ is convex, the result follows. \end{proof} Strong convexity in $\ell^2$-norm on a discrete space $\Xx$ (which follows from Prop.~\ref{prop:strong-convexity} since then the total variation norm is the $\ell^1$ norm, and $\Vert \cdot \Vert_{\ell^2}\leq \Vert \cdot \Vert_{\ell^1}$) was already shown for the $(\lambda,\lambda)$-barycenter functional in~\cite[Thm.~3.4]{bigot2019data} with a technical proof specific to that case.
+\end{proposition} \begin{proof} It is well known that $\mu\mapsto H(\mu)$ is $1$-strongly convex over $\Pp(\Xx)$ for the total variation norm (are proof using Pinsker's inequality is provided in Lem.~\ref{lem:H-strongly-convex} for completeness).
+Since $F_{\lambda,\tau}=G_\lambda+\tau H$ and $G_\lambda$ is convex, the result follows. \end{proof} Strong convexity in $\ell^2$-norm on a discrete space $\Xx$ (which follows from Prop.~\ref{prop:strong-convexity} since then the total variation norm is the $\ell^1$ norm, and $\Vert \cdot \Vert_{\ell^2}\leq \Vert \cdot \Vert_{\ell^1}$) was already shown for the $(\lambda,\lambda)$-barycenter functional in~\cite[Thm.~3.4]{bigot2019data} with a technical proof tailored to that specific case.
 The equivalent formulation as a doubly-regularized problem makes this property immediate.

-As a consequence of all these regularity results, we now show that $(\lambda,\tau)$-barycenters can be written as a smooth Gibbs density. \begin{assbox} \begin{theorem}[Existence and regularity] For any $\lambda,\tau > 0$, $F_{\lambda,\tau}$ admits a unique minimizer $\mu^*_{\lambda,\tau} \in \Pp(\Xx)$.
+As a consequence of all these regularity results, we now show that the $(\lambda,\tau)$-barycenters can be expressed as a smooth Gibbs density, that solves a fixed point problem. \begin{assbox} \begin{theorem}[Existence and regularity] For any $\lambda,\tau > 0$, $F_{\lambda,\tau}$ admits a unique minimizer $\mu^*_{\lambda,\tau} \in \Pp(\Xx)$.
 It is an absolutely continuous measure with density